The originating document has been archived. We cannot confirm the completeness, accuracy and currency of the content.

 Ask a doctor or pharmacist before using this medicine if you are also using any other drugs, including prescription and over-the-counter medicines, vitamins, and herbal products.
 Some medicines can cause unwanted or dangerous effects when used together.
 Not all possible interactions are listed in this medication guide.

 Taking this medicine with other drugs that make you sleepy or slow your breathing can worsen these effects.
-Ask your doctor before taking chlophedianol and chlorcyclizine with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.
+Ask your doctor before taking Biclora with a sleeping pill, narcotic pain medicine, muscle relaxer, or medicine for anxiety, depression, or seizures.